-PTSD is spurred by a traumatic event, which the CDC defines as an event "marked by a sense of horror, helplessness, serious injury, or the threat of serious injury, or death."
+PTSD is spurred by a traumatic event, which the CDC states was "marked by a sense of horror, helplessness, serious injury, or the threat of serious injury, or death."

 PTSD is most commonly associated with exposure to combat and warzones, but it can also be caused by:

-To understand this, we have to discuss the amygdala and prefrontal cortex.
+One essential component of understanding this condition is how it affects the brain.
+To do so, we have to discuss the amygdala and prefrontal cortex.

-Dr. Matt Hill of the University of Calgary has a great explanation that can be found here, but we'll also touch upon it later when we talk about PTSD and cannabis.
-But below, we'll provide you with a summary.
+Dr. Matt Hill of the University of Calgary has a great explanation that we'll also touch upon later when we talk about PTSD and cannabis.
+But below, we'll provide you with a summary:

-If the prefrontal cortex "responds' 'with a "Yes, we've seen this before, and it is dangerous," the amygdala activates stress response (like fight or flight, for example) to help you deal with the threat.
+If the prefrontal cortex responds with "Yes, we've seen this before, and it is dangerous," the amygdala activates a stress response (also known as the "fight or flight response") to help you deal with the threat.

 And to "play it safe," it has to be overly vigilant, firing off stress responses even when there is no threat of danger.

-And one of the biggest mysteries is why some people get PTSD and others don't.
+Interestingly, not everyone who experiences a traumatic event gets PTSD.
+One of the biggest mysteries is why some people develop this condition and others don't.